Our Botanical garden

 Musa basjoo one of the strongest mountain bananas.
 New varieties are being continuously experimented with.

 We are trying all sorts of things out in our pond – Victoria “Longwood Hybrid” for example, which has to be re-sowed every year.

 Exotic world plants

 Even experienced gardeners who think they’ve seen it all are often surprised by the number of plants they see here for the first time.
-That’s because our nursery maintains many international contacts and we travel extensively to hunt down exotic plants.
+That’s because our botanical garden maintains many international contacts and we travel extensively to hunt down exotic plants.
 Our most recent trip to North Vietnam (in the autumn of 2016) resulted in a treasure-trove of information and new plants.
-As a result the nursery can supply a great number of new plants in the years to come; plants which we expect to have a reasonable chance of surviving in our climate.
+As a result the botanical garden can supply a great number of new plants in the years to come; plants which we expect to have a reasonable chance of surviving in our climate.

 What to expect in our Botanical garden

 Traditional gardeners will not find us all that interesting.
 Don’t expect to find a pristine, well tended garden here!
 Adventurous gardeners are the ones who keep coming back to us.
 We try to introduce new plants every year.
 This costs a great deal of time, money and energy.
 The new additions are often really exclusive, expensive and can only be sold in quantities of one.
 We do not supply mainstream garden centers but work with nurseries similar to ours (see Exotic gardening – Links).

 We test all new introductions in our junglegarden before we start to propagate and sell them.